After a fall, Shaun White stomps his way into Olympic final - KESQ

 AP National Writer

 ZHANGJIAKOU, China (AP) — After falling on his first attempt, Shaun White hammered down a pressure-packed halfpipe qualifying run to make it through to the medal round of his fifth and final Olympics.
-The three-time gold medalist fell on his signature trick on his first run and was mired in 19th place.
+The three-time gold medalist fell on his signature trick on his first run — the Double McTwist 1260 — and was mired in 19th place.
 Each rider gets two tries and only their best score counts.
 The top 12 advance to Friday’s final.
 White ended up in fourth.
 After a 50-minute wait following his fall, White returned to the top of the pipe and nailed the same run he’d tried before.
+He stomped every landing and yelled out a “Yeahhhh” at the bottom.
 He qualified behind two-time silver medalist Ayumu Hirano, 2018 bronze medalist Scotty James and Hirano’s Japanese teammate, Ruka Hirano.